apache/airflow-site/landing-pages/site/content/en/blog/airflow-2.3.0/index.md

 linkedin: "ephraimanierobi"
 description: "We're proud to announce that Apache Airflow 2.3.0 has been released."
 tags: [Release]
-date: "TBD"
+date: "2022-05-01"
 ---

-Apache Airflow 2.3.0 contains over TBD commits since 2.2.0 and includes TBD new features, TBD improvements, TBD bug fixes, and several doc changes.
+Apache Airflow 2.3.0 contains over 700 commits since 2.2.0 and includes 50 new features, 99 improvements, 85 bug fixes, and several doc changes.

 **Details**: